 Fabrication of the actuator

+The separator was prepared from polyvinylidene fluoride co-hexafluoropropylene (PVdF-HFP) (Sigma–Aldrich Co.) and 1-ethyl-3-methylimidazolium trifluoromethanesulphonate (EMITFS) (≥99.0%, Fluka) by casting method.
+The ratio between PVdF-HFP:EMITFS was 1:1 in weight.
+The electrodes contained TiC–CDC powder (Skeleton Technologies OÜ), EMITFS, and PVdF-HFP in a ratio of 1:1:1.
+The electrodes were spray-painted on the membrane.
+Three layers of 130-nm gold sheet (Gold-Hammer) were glued on both sides of the laminate to form current collectors.
+15 wt% Nafion solution (LIQUION® LQ-1115 1100EW, Ion Power, Inc.) was used as an adhesive for the gold foils.
+The non-planar initial shape was programmed by heating the appropriately fixed laminate up to 100ºC.
+The detailed manufacturing process is described in the Supplementary Information.

-Electrical and mechanical measurements
+Electrical and electromechanical measurements

-The current consumption of the robot was measured by applying a 4-V input from an external laboratory power supply he current.
+The current consumption of the robot was measured by applying a 4-V input voltage from an external laboratory power supply.
+The total current consumed by both actuator and control board was measured.
 The terminal voltages were registered using National Instruments PCI-6036E and 6XXX DAQ devices.
 Tektronix TDS 2024B oscilloscope was used in the measurements in Error!
 Reference source not found.b.

-Blocking force was measured using an ADInstruments MLT0202 load cell.
+Blocking force was measured using an ADInstruments MLT0202 load cell connected to the National Instruments PCI-6036E DAQ device.
 The actuation was recorded by a DMK 22BUC03 USB camera equipped with a long-focus lens C5028-M. The curvature amplitude was determined by fitting the recorded image of the IEAP with a circle of variable radius using National Instruments LabView software package.
-The amplitudes and phases corresponding to a sinusoidal input were determined by fitting the measured data using a differential evolution algorithm implemented in LabView. esistanceAgilent 34420A micro-ohm meter[43]
+The amplitudes and phases corresponding to a sinusoidal input were determined by fitting the measured data using a differential evolution algorithm implemented in LabView.
+The sheet resistance was measured using an Agilent 34420A micro-ohm meter and a custom-made bending rig described previously by Must et al.[43]

 The chronocoulonometry experiment was performed on a PARSTAT 2273 potentiostat in two-electrode mode.

-The scanning electron Hitachi TM3000
+The scanning electron micrographs were obtained using a Hitachi TM3000 microscope.

 Acknowledgements

+This work was supported by the Estonian Science Foundation grant no. 8553, by targeted financing SF0180008s08 from the Estonian Ministry of Education, by Institutional Research Funding project IUT20-24 from Estonian Research Council, and by development project no. SLOTI12156T by Archimedes Foundation.
+The authors acknowledge support from national scholarship program Kristjan Jaak, which is funded and managed by Archimedes Foundation in collaboration with the Ministry of Education and Research; the Estonian Doctoral School in Information and Communication Technology, the graduate school ‘Functional materials and technologies’, and the Tiger University Program of the Information Technology Foundation for Education.

 References